-Mr Nix opened his presentation with a discussion of some commonly asked questions about Pre-Start Health and Safety Reviews (PSRs).
-There are many ways that people become confused about the WHY, WHAT, WHEN, WHERE, WHO and HOW of PSRs, and Mr Nix covered them all.
+Mr. Nix opened his presentation by discussing commonly asked questions about Pre-Start Health and Safety Reviews (PSRs).
+There are many ways that people become confused about the WHY, WHAT, WHEN, WHERE, WHO and HOW of PSRs and Mr. Nix covered them all.
 This unique-to-Ontario process requires an employer to have machines, equipment, racking and processes reviewed by a Professional Engineer or another Qualified Person when certain circumstances exist (see O. Reg.
 851, Section 7 Table).
-If you are confused by the PSR requirements, contact Mr Nix for help with your questions.
+If you are confused by the PSR requirements, contact Mr. Nix for help with your questions.

 Reason #5 – Understanding the changes to CSA Z432

 CSA Z432 was updated in 2016 with many changes.
-This much-needed update came after 12 years experience with the 2004 edition and many changes in machinery safety technology.
-Mr Nix briefly explored the many changes that were brought to Canadian machine builders in the new edition, including the many new references to ISO and IEC standards.
+This much-needed update came after 12 years of experience with the 2004 edition and many changes in machinery safety technology.
+Mr. Nix briefly explored the changes to Canadian machine builders in the new edition, including the many new references to ISO and IEC standards.
 These new references will help European machine builders get their products accepted in Canadian markets.
-Both Mr Vashi and Mr Nix sit on the CSA Technical Committee responsible for CSA Z432.
+Mr. Vashi and Mr. Nix sit on the CSA Technical Committee responsible for CSA Z432.

 Reason #6 – Hot Questions